jguedes81/asian_niche-1/README.md

 **When using the code included in this research compendium, please cite *all* of the following:**

 d'Alpoim Guedes, Jade and R. Kyle Bocinsky.
 Climate change stimulated agricultural innovation and exchange across Asia.
-Submitted to *Nature*.
+In review.

 d'Alpoim Guedes, Jade and R. Kyle Bocinsky.
-Research compendium for: *Climate change stimulated agricultural innovation and exchange across Asia*, as submitted to *Nature*.
+Research compendium for: *Climate change stimulated agricultural innovation and exchange across Asia*, in review.
 Version 0.9.0.
 Zenodo. <http://doi.org/10.5281/zenodo.580822>

 d'Alpoim Guedes, Jade and R. Kyle Bocinsky.
-Data output for: *Climate change stimulated agricultural innovation and exchange across Asia*, as submitted to *Nature*.
+Data output for: *Climate change stimulated agricultural innovation and exchange across Asia*, in review.
 Version 0.9.0.
 Zenodo. \[DOI URL HERE\]

 ### Compendium DOI: